Air-Money/air-money.github.io/react-ui.markdown

 layout: default
 title: React UI Library
 nav_order: 4
-description: Comprehensive React UI library for AirMoney applications
+description: Comprehensive React UI library for DEGN applications
 ---

-# AirMoney React UI Library
+# DEGN React UI Library

-A comprehensive React UI library built with TypeScript, providing reusable components, hooks, and utilities for the AirMoney application ecosystem.
-This library is designed for external developers to easily integrate AirMoney's UI components into their applications.
+A comprehensive React UI library built with TypeScript, providing reusable components, hooks, and utilities for the DEGN application ecosystem.
+This library is designed for external developers to easily integrate DEGN's UI components into their applications.

 ## Installation